rootulp/cosmos-sdk/x/mint/README.md

 ## Begin-Block

-Minting parameters are recalculated and inflation paid at the beginning of each block.
+At the beginning of each block mint parameters are recalculated and inflation is paid.

 ### Inflation rate calculation